.

 In 1964 he starred as Robert Browning in the musical Robert And Elizabeth, opposite Australian soprano June Bronhill.
 Michell acted with the Shakespeare Memorial Theatre Company, as well as appearing extensively in film and television, notably as King Henry VIII in The Six Wives of Henry VIII in 1970, and as Heathcliff in BBC Television's 1962 adaptation of Wuthering Heights.
 He was the artistic director of the Chichester Festival Theatre from 1974 to 1977.
 On American television, Michell made appearances on the mystery series Murder, She Wrote, playing Dennis Stanton, a former jewel thief turned insurance claims investigator who always solved his cases with unusual methods and sent a copy of the story to his friend Jessica Fletcher afterwards.

 He pursued other interests: he wrote the musical Pete McGynty and the Dreamtime, an Australian rendering of Henrik Ibsen's Peer Gynt, the performance of which used Michell's own paintings as backdrops.
 As a painter he illustrated a limited edition run of William Shakespeare's sonnets, for which he also did the calligraphy; and he had written and illustrated a number of macrobiotic cookbooks.
 Michell himself was a proponent of the macrobiotic diet and philosophy.
 Michell was also the illustrator of Captain Beaky, a collection of Jeremy Lloyd's poems.
 The Captain Beaky character enjoyed success in the UK in the early 1980s, among both children and adults.
-Michell died in Hampstead, London, aged 88
+Michell died in Hampstead, London in 2015, aged 88

 SINGLES